omerbsezer/Fast-Docker/DockerStackService.md

 - Copying docker-compose.yml file into the Manager node to create Docker Service
 - Creating Docker Service and showing the service's details
 - Going to one of the Worker Node, stepping into the container, showing the connection using ping.
-- Removing one of the container in the Worker Node and showing the recreation by Docker Service -
+- Removing one of the container in the Worker Node and showing the recreation by Docker Service.
-- Scaling the Docker Service
-- Updating all containers using Docker Service
+- Stopping and removing all containers in the Docker Service.

 #### Note
 ```